MERYEM-AD/Note-Taker/README.md

  npm i
  ```
   ## Usage
-The User need to clone first the repo then install dependencies and run the file server.js
+The User needs to clone first the repo then install dependencies and run the file server.js

   ## License
-  this Project is licensed under **ISC** license.
+This Project is licensed under **ISC** license.
   ## Tests
   to run test , run this following command :
 ```